zeyadesperado/GDG-Tracks-Campaign/Reels-Campaign.md

 ## Phase 4: Reels Release and Promotion

 - Announce the official release of the Reels content.
-- Share the Reels on your GDG Assiut Facebook page, ensuring they are easily accessible and shareable.
+- Share the Reels on our GDG Assiut Facebook page, ensuring they are easily accessible and shareable.
 - Encourage users to like, comment, and share the Reels with their networks.
 - Utilize relevant hashtags and tags to reach a wider audience.